ekino/EkinoDrupalBundle/README.md

                 longblob: object
                 blob: object

-The bundle comes with 2 delivery strategies :
+The bundle comes with 2 delivery strategies:

-* ekino.drupal.delivery_strategy.symfony : Drupal returns the response only if the page is not 404
+* ekino.drupal.delivery_strategy.symfony: Drupal returns the response only if the page is not 404
 * ekino.drupal.delivery_strategy.drupal : Drupal always returns the response, even if the page is 404

+The (optional) section ``entity_repositories`` allows you to easy interact with Drupal API to retrieve contents and handle it from Symfony code.
+The configuration offers default values:

+* default entity type is ``node``
+* default repository class is ``Ekino\Bundle\DrupalBundle\Entity\EntityRepository``, feel free to configure yours

 Update Queries
 --------------